 - 1. Exceptional Customer Experience

 - 2. Opening-up our data

 - 3. Gemini Roadmap

 - 4. UK Link Roadmap

 - 5. Protecting Against Cyber Crime

-In addition, we will also allocate funding for work driven by Ofgem, the Retail Energy Code (REC), Faster Switching and the Uniform Network Code (UNC), under two headings:
+We will also allocate funding for work driven by Ofgem, the Retail Energy Code (REC), Faster Switching and the Uniform Network Code (UNC) and other market drivers, in the following areas: